 The Computer Clock Loses Time (Windows Vista)

-This document applies to HP and Compaq desktop PCs using Windows Vista.
+This document applies to HP and Compaq desktop computers using Windows Vista.

-The time displayed in Windows does not match the current time.
-The time in Windows has to be reset often.
-Use the steps in this document to troubleshoot time-related issues.
+If the time displayed in Windows does not match the current time, or if the time in Windows has to be reset often, use the steps in this document to troubleshoot these time-related issues.

 Step 1: Disabling or enabling Internet time